 - Earwax Blockage: Accumulated earwax can block the ear canal, leading to tinnitus.
 Removing the blockage often alleviates the symptoms.

-- Stress and Anxiety: High levels of stress and anxiety can trigger or worsen tinnitus.
-Stress affects the body's auditory processing, leading to the perception of ringing or buzzing sounds.
+- Stress and Anxiety: High levels of stress can trigger or worsen tinnitus by affecting auditory processing, leading to the perception of ringing or buzzing sounds.

-- Head and Neck Injuries: Injuries to the head or neck can affect auditory nerves or brain functions related to hearing, causing tinnitus even without hearing loss.
+- Head and Neck Injuries: Injuries can impact auditory nerves or brain functions related to hearing, causing tinnitus even without hearing loss.

-- Temporomandibular Joint (TMJ) Disorders: Problems with the TMJ, which connects the jaw to the skull, can lead to tinnitus.
-TMJ disorders can result from misalignment, teeth grinding, or arthritis.
+- Temporomandibular Joint (TMJ) Disorders: Problems with the TMJ, which connects the jaw to the skull, can result in tinnitus.
+TMJ disorders may arise from misalignment, teeth grinding, or arthritis.

 Diagnosing Tinnitus Without Hearing Loss

-If you experience tinnitus without hearing loss, it's important to consult a healthcare professional.
-An audiologist or ENT specialist can perform various tests, such as:
+If you experience tinnitus without hearing loss, consult a healthcare professional.
+An audiologist or ENT specialist may perform tests such as:

 - Hearing Tests: To rule out subtle forms of hearing loss.